jan-trnka/home-assistant-goodwe-pv-control/README.md

 # ☀️ Home Assistant Blueprints for GoodWe Photovoltaic Systems

 This repository contains a set of Home Assistant blueprints designed to automate and optimize residential photovoltaic systems equipped with **GoodWe inverters**.
 These automations focus on smart battery management, solar forecast adaptation and energy optimization tailored to users with solar and battery installations in order to reduce energy costs.
+In its current state, the solution is most suitable for households that purchase electricity at a fixed rate and sell surplus power on the spot market.

 ---